WMT-Metrics-task/WMT-Metrics-task.github.io/subtasks/challenge.md

 Inspired by the [Build it, Break it: The Language Edition](https://bibinlp.umiacs.umd.edu/sharedtask.html) we created a subtask where participants (_breakers_) are asked to build challenging examples that target specific phenomena currently not addresses by current.
 On top of that we also encourage paper submissions on Metrics analysis (for inspiration: [A Fine-Grained Analysis of BERTScore](https://aclanthology.org/2021.wmt-1.59/)).

-This shares task will have the two following rounds:
+This shared task will have the two following rounds:

-**1) Breaking Round:**  Participants (Breakers) will be given access to source sentences and two different human references that cthey can play around to create challenging examples for metrics (_constraint setting_).
-Alternatively, during this round participants can build challenge sets with their own data (_unconstraint setting_).
+**1) Breaking Round:**  Participants (Breakers) will be given access to source sentences and two different human references that they can play around to create challenging examples for metrics.
 They must send the resulting "challenge sets" to the organizers.

 **2) Scoring Round:** The challenge sets created by Breakers will be sent to all Metrics participants/Builders to score.
 Also, the organizers will score all the data with baseline metrics such as BLEU, chrF, BERTScore, COMET, BLEURT, Prism and YiSi-1.